-Malaria incidence rates among children are very high in Serenje district.
-Just under half of all children under five years old in Serenje get malaria every year - an estimated incidence rate of 490/1,000 children.
-Every year, many children in the district die when their malaria progresses to severe malaria because they have not received appropriate or timely treatment.
+Malaria incidence rates among children are very high in many rural districts of Zambia.
+Every year, many children die when their malaria progresses to severe malaria because they have not received appropriate or timely treatment.
 Many of these deaths could be avoided if communities were effectively mobilised around a child health agenda and if WHO-approved rectal artesunate (RAS) - a life-saving pre-referral treatment - were readily available at community level.

-Children in Serenje also suffer and sometimes lose their lives because of delayed identification of other common childhood illnesses.
+Children also suffer and sometimes lose their lives because of delayed identification of other common childhood illnesses.
 These include severe diarrhoea and acute respiratory infection (ARI).
 Gaps in knowledge of the danger signs for all these illnesses, and household and community barriers and delays that prevent prompt referral of children are responsible.